FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 ### The workspace
 As of June 2023, a typical workspace in Gaea might look like *Figure 2.* The workspace can be configured to your preferences, with different panels moved or scaled.
 The largest part of the screen is taken up by the viewports and the graph surface.
 The viewport shows you the terrain and masks, the view of which can be rotated, scaled, and panned.
 Optionally, you can press the `2D` button in the viewport toolbar to show the second, top-down, viewport.
 Below the viewports, you will see the graph surface, where your nodes and their connections are displayed.
 Clicking on a node will show the contents of that node in the viewports.

->Tip: you can lock the viewport to show one specific node by selecting the node and pressing `F` on the keyboard.
+>Tip: you can lock the viewport to show one specific node by selecting the node and pressing <kbd>F</kbd> on the keyboard.
 The node will be marked with a small green circle on the bottom right of the node to indicate the viewport is locked on that node.
 This is very useful when you are adjusting parameters of nodes earlier in the chain, but want to see the result on a specific node later in the chain.
-Press F again while selecting the node to unlock the viewport.
+Press <kbd>F</kbd> again while selecting the node to unlock the viewport.
 {.is-info}

 ![workspace.png](/images/mapping/gaea/basics/workspace.png)